Eddie Laure

-Eddie Bicoy Laure (born July 6, 1977) is a Filipino former professional basketball player and politician.
+Eddie Bicoy Laure (born July 6, 1977) is a Filipino former professional basketball player, coach and politician.
 Known by many as The Dominator and more recently, The Bounty Hunter for his daring and stunning ability to search and get loose balls on the court, he is a former MBA MVP.

 Amateur career

 Laure played for the Adamson Falcons in the UAAP from 1994 to 1997 alongside future PBA superstars Kenneth Duremdes and Marlou Aquino.
 He also played in the PBL during his time prior to the pro ranks, winning an MVP once.

 Professional career

 Metropolitan Basketball Association

 In 1998, Laure joined the Batangas Blades in the newly formed professional Metropolitan Basketball Association.
-Despite playing for the lowly Blades teams from 1998 to 2000, Laure was the cornerstone of the franchise, playing in several All-Star games and the Mythical Team award.
+Despite playing for the Blades teams from 1998 to 2000, Laure was the cornerstone of the franchise, playing in several All-Star games and the Mythical Team award.

 In 2001, he was later joined by former Manila Metrostars players Rommel Adducul and Alex Compton to lead Batangas to their only MBA National Championship over the Negros Slashers.
 Laure was later named the Most Valuable Player of the 2001 season and the last player in MBA history to win the award before its closure in 2002.